tc39/proposal-weakrefs/specs/weakrefs.md

 # Open questions

    * should get() on a collected weak ref return null or undefined?
-   * should a the holdings default to null or undefined? should the
+   * should the holdings default to null or undefined?
-   * weak ref be obligated to preserve the holdings or executor until the target is collected?
+   * should a weak ref be obligated to preserve the holdings or executor until the target is collected?
 It will certainly drop them after finalization, so it doesn't have a long-term obligation.